-All its glory isn’t without a dark past.
-Underneath all the new-found glimmer, it has suffered significant setbacks in its history, including massive layoffs, high crime rates, and a substantial drop in population.
+With that said, all its glory isn’t without a dark past.
+Underneath all the new-found glimmer, there have been significant setbacks in Detroit’s history, including massive layoffs, high crime rates, and a substantial drop in population.

-Backed by a robust, loving community and dedicated homeowners, the American destination is once again one of the favorite places to live and work in America.
+Backed by a robust, loving community and dedicated homeowners, this American destination is once again one of the favorite places to live and work in America.

 Moving to Detroit

-There are a couple of things you need to know if you are looking to settle into this side of the country.
-The automotive city has had a complicated past, and you don’t need a local to find out.
 It was first founded in 1701 by French traders, where it got its name from the French word “strait.”
-It wasn’t until the 19 Century that it finally got to its peak as an industrial hub for automotive assemblies.
+It wasn’t until the 19th Century that it finally got to its peak as an industrial hub for automotive assemblies.
 Currently, it has a population of about 670,000, a medium-income of $31,000, and an expense of living index of 104.2.

 The Rental Market